 Limitations of the use of the bowl in degus

 The bowl is not essential for the degu, its use is not even adapted to the species.
-Indeed, the degu spends in the wild about 45% 01 of its active time (i.e. outside the burrow) to search for food.
+Indeed, the degu spends in the wild about 45% 01 of its active time (i.e. outside the burrow) searching for food.
 This represents a total of almost 3h20 per day moving and foraging for food.
 In captivity, the food bowl does not allow the reproduction of the foraging pattern.

 Moreover, the use of the food bowl, as well as the fixed feeding time, tends to exacerbate the stereotyped behaviors and the stress induced by the distribution of food 02.